YINI-lang/YINI-spec/YINI-Specification.md

   `Amanda's Project`
   ```
 ### 3.5 Document Terminator
-A YINI document must always end with a **terminator line**.
-The document terminator in a YINI file denotes the definitive end of the document content.
+A YINI document **must always end with a terminator line**.

+The document terminator explicitly marks the end of the configuration content and prevents ambiguity about whether the document was fully read.

+In other words, it acts as a clear, unambiguous signal that the document is complete — without relying on end-of-file (EOF) and leaving parsers **to "guess" whether the final section or member was fully parsed**.

 The **default and recommended** terminator is:
 ```yini
 /END
 ```

 This line is **not case-sensitive** (`/end`, `/End`, etc. are also valid).
-Only **whitespace or comments** may appear after the terminator.
+Only **whitespaces or comments** may appear after the terminator.

 It is recommended that there are no leading spaces or tabs, on the same line as the terminator.
-If there are comment after the marker, these should be ignored.
+If there are comments after the marker, these should be ignored.

 Alternatively, a shorter form may be used:
 ```